ateneva/SQL/README.md

 # Here you can find anything SQL-related
 ## from differences in syntax between different databases to handy function explanations

-## NOTE:
-The snippets in the repo **are being updated with additional database syntax snippets I come across**

 * [How do I find the difference between two time periods with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/1_date_age_in_years_months.sql)

 * [How do I find the next Monday/Tuesday/etc.. with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/1_date_next_day.sql)